 A capstone course to focus and apply information technology skills.
 Students may apply for internships with local businesses or may conduct a special project in information technology supervised by information technology professionals or faculty.
 Hours may vary, but generally range between 15-30 hours per week, for a minimum of 150 hours per semester.
 Employers and/or IT professionals coordinate with the University to evaluate student performance.
 Students must articulate clear goals and objectives and document their progress.
 Application must be made to the Department Chair for approval.
 Application may also be required to the Office of Experiential Learning.
 Applications are due four weeks before start of semester.
-Prerequisite(s): ITFN 1201 and ITFN 1401 and ITFN 1501 or ITFN 1502, with a grade of C or higher, and ITFN 2011 or ITFN 2411 or ITFN 2511, with a grade of C or higher, and ITFN 2211 or ITFN 2411 or ITFN 2511, with a grade of C or higher, and ITFN 2123
+Prerequisite(s): ITFN 1201 and ITFN 1401 and ITFN 1501 or ITFN 1502, with a grade of C or higher, and ITFN 2211 or ITFN 2411 or ITFN 2511, with a grade of C or higher, and ITFN 2123